Summary Information For: AAV5, FIX-Padua, Hemgenix, NCT03569891 (Phase III, Hope-B Trial)

 Sensitivity analysis: adjusted ABR ratio for factor IX–treated joint bleeding episodes, months 7–18 after treatment vs. lead-in period

-b 0.20 (0.09 to 0.45
+0.20 (0.09 to 0.45)b

 NA

-a The upper limit of the confidence interval of the ABR ratio was compared with the noninferiority margin
+a The upper limit of the confidence interval of the ABR ratio was compared with the noninferiority margin of 1.8.
+If the upper limit was less than 1.8, then noninferiority was declared

-b The width of the confidence interval has not been adjusted for multiplicity and may not be used in place of
+b The width of the confidence interval has not been adjusted for multiplicity and may not be used in place of hypothesis testing

-The annualized rates of spontaneous bleeding episodes and all joint bleeding episodes were extracted from Table 37
+The annualized rates of spontaneous bleeding episodes and all joint bleeding episodes were extracted from Table 35

 Type of Episode